 A. Visitor Contract

-General Terms and Conditions for visiting the PDC European Tour of Langenbahn von Moltke GmbH, Leopoldstraße 32, 80802 Munich and the Darts Galas of Moltke Promotion GmbH & Co.
+General Terms and Conditions for visiting the PDC European Tour and the Darts Galas of Moltke Sports GmbH & Co.
 KG, Leopoldstrasse 32, 80802 Munich (hereinafter: Organiser).

 1. Scope of application

-These General Terms and Conditions (GTCs) apply to all services provided by Langenbahn von Moltke GmbH, Leopoldstraße 32, 80802 Munich, in connection with organisation of Dart Events by the Organiser, and Moltke Promotion GmbH & Co.
-KG, Leopoldstraße 32, 80802 Munich, in connection with organisation of Darts Galas.
+These General Terms and Conditions (GTCs) apply to all services provided by Moltke Sports GmbH, Leopoldstraße 32, 80802 Munich, in connection with organisation of Dart Events and Galas by the Organiser.
 They shall apply alongside the other General Terms and Conditions (including stadium or event regulations, which shall be displayed at the stadium entrance or at the entrance to the respective venue).
 In the relationship between the Organiser and the Customer these GTCs precede any stadium or event regulations.

 The sale of tickets for the Organiser’s events is exclusively for private, non-commercial use by the Purchaser.
 Commercial use means resale for profit or with the intention of making a profit.
 The admission tickets are personalised.
 The Purchaser acquires a personalised visit right for each ticket purchased, which only applies to the Ticket Holder whose name is printed on the ticket or entered in the space provided on the ticket.